nflynt/rancher/cleanup/ad-guid-README.md

 ## Additional notes
-*  The utility will create a configmap named ad-guid-migration in the cattle-system namespace.
-This configmap contains a data entry with a key named "ad-guid-migration-status".
+*  The utility will create a configmap named `ad-guid-migration` in the `cattle-system` namespace.
+This configmap contains a data entry with a key named `ad-guid-migration-status`.
 If the utility is currently active, that status will be set to "Running".
 After the utility has completed, the status will be set to "Finished".
 If a run is interrupted prior to completion, that configmap will retain the status of "Running" and subsequent attempts to run the script will immediately exit.
 In order to allow it to run again, you can either edit the configmap to remove that key or you can